nullobject/joshbassett/source/2018/bulb/index.html.md

 etc.), instead of writing a bunch of event-handling spaghetti code.

 Bulb introduces an abstraction called a *signal* to represent a stream of data.
-The term "signal" is borrowed from the [hardware description languages](https://en.wikipedia.org/wiki/Hardware_description_language), which allow changes to be modelled as they travel through circuits.
+The term 'signal' is borrowed from the [hardware description languages](https://en.wikipedia.org/wiki/Hardware_description_language), which allow changes to be modelled as they travel through circuits.